 Clearly, that prediction did not pan out.
 Not only was I, Tonya a box-office hit, grossing $30 million in the U.S., but it was also recognized during the 2018 award season in a big way, with nominations (and wins) for the Academy Awards, the Golden Globes, and the SAG Awards.

-However, Gillooly did have some positive feedback about Stan’s portrayal of him as a character.
+Gillooly ended up having at least some positive feedback about Stan’s portrayal of him as a character.
 Stan told Entertainment Weekly Gillooly was particularly fond of the fictional Gillooly’s looks.
 “I think he saw a picture of me as him with the mustache, and he wrote to me and he said something like, ‘Well, nice mustache!
 You might bring that into fashion, something I never could have done,'” Stan said.

-As I, Tonya portrayed, Gillooly and Harding started dating in 1986, when they were 17 and 15, respectively.
+As I, Tonya portrayed, Gillooly and Harding (played by Margot Robbie) started dating in 1986, when they were 17 and 15, respectively.
 They got married in 1990 and divorced in 1993, but, as the movie also showed, they stayed connected with one another after the split.
 In 1994, Kerrigan was struck in the leg by a police baton, months before the 1994 Winter Olympics.
 Gillooly was among five defendants who were charged with conspiring to injure Kerrigan, and was sentenced to two years in prison.
-Ultimately, Gillooly served just a fraction of his sentence, and was released after six months.
+Ultimately, Gillooly served just a fraction of his sentence and was released after six months.

-Upon his release, it seemed Gillooly aimed to put his past behind him.
-A 2014 report from Deadspin revealed Tonya’s ex-husband changed his name after getting out of prison in 1995.
+Upon his release, it seemed Gillooly seemed to want to put his past behind him.
+A 2014 report from Deadspin revealed Tonya’s ex-husband changed his name to Jeff Stone after getting out of prison in 1995.
 As of 2017, he was living near Portland, Oregon.

 But Stone didn’t fully fade into anonymity after his prison sentence.
 Besides conspiring to injure Kerrigan, who would ultimately go on to win a silver medal at the 1994 games while Harding placed eighth, Gillooly's scrutiny under the spotlight ultimately led to allegations of abuse and rape.
-In 2008, Harding published a book called The Tonya Tapes, consisting of interviews she’d given.
+In 2008, Harding published a book called The Tonya Tapes, consisting of interviews she’d given in the past.
 In the book, she claimed both her ex-husband and two others raped her and demanded she stick to their version of the Kerrigan story while the attack was being investigated back in the ‘90s.
-No legal action came from this revelation, though Stone denied it ever happened, telling Today back in 2008 the claims were “utterly ridiculous.”
-In the 2013 interview, Stone doubled down on this, telling Deadspin he "laughed about" that accusation.
+No legal action came from this revelation, and Stone denied it ever happened, telling Today back in 2008 the claims were “utterly ridiculous.”
+In the 2013 interview, Stone doubled down on this, telling Deadspin he "laughed about" the accusation.

-Also in the Deadline interview, Gillooly answered a question he said he is often asked about looking back on the Kerrigan incident in hindsight:
+Also in the Deadspin interview, Gillooly answered a question he said he is often asked about looking back on the Kerrigan incident in hindsight:

 The most common question I'm ever asked, if it comes up, 'Do you regret what you did?'
 I guess that's kind of a yes-and-a-no question.
 Yes, it was pretty darn stupid.
 It was pretty ridiculous.
 But in the same instance, I'm a big believer in how you lay out your life and how each step you take, each opportunity you use — whether for good or for bad — kind of leads you down the road.
 I'm real happy with my life, I'm real happy with the way it's turned out.
 I've got two beautiful kids with my ex-wife and I've got a lot of good friends.
 What's there to regret?
 Not much.